allegro/allegro.tech/_posts/2019-10-06-design-for-failure.md

 ### Summary
 Failures in distributed system are inevitable.
 Guarding against every possible failure in Online layer is like tilting at windmills.
-It can lead to very complex system, which ironically may create even more vulnerabilities.
+It can lead to a very complex system, which ironically may create even more vulnerabilities.
 Having  best-effort Online layer and Offline layer for reconciliation is relatively easy step that gives us enormous benefits.
-It makes our online layer simpler and protects us against failures.
+It makes our Online layer simpler and protects us against failures.
 We can reconcile, analyse and monitor.
 Offline layer is one of those things that lets you sleep well at night.
 It gives you confidence in your daily work and allows you to make mistakes.